spir0th/keylight/README.md

 ```

 ## License
-This project doesn't have any license yet.
-I'm still thinking which license to use for. :P
+This project is licensed under The Unlicense license.